-How to change the Mac display for the visually impaired
+Visually impaired?
+These accessibility features on Mac will help you out!

 How to increase contrast

-Increasing contrast on your Mac can help text stand out more clearly and can help buttons and app icons appear more pronounced as well.
+Increasing contrast on your Mac can help text stand out more clearly and help buttons and app icons appear more pronounced.

 - Click the Apple menu on the top left of your screen.